This page covers popular questions beginners ask about programming.

 See the answer above.
-TL;DR: figure out what exact things you don't understand, read/watch about them from different sources, code something using the knowledge.
+TL;DR: figure out what exact things you don't understand, read/watch about them from different sources, and code something using the knowledge.

 Q: Which programming language should I choose?

 If you want to be hired, learn what companies demand.
 There is a demand for any kind of language and technology though.
 The short answer is it doesn't matter much.
 But, if you've picked a domain you're interested in, some languages don't fit well there because of the community support and standards.
 For example, you won't code in C++/Java/Python to create web apps frontend.
-But you can code backend in these languages.
+But you can code the backend in these languages.

 If you're interested in data science, then pick Python, because there are a lot of tutorials and a huge amount of libraries in Python for DS.